 Are there downsides?
 Well, while reverse osmosis systems are reasonably priced, they can cost more than some alternatives.

 Also, depending on which type you get (more on this below), they might require a professional for installation and maintenance.
 And, by the nature of their technology, reverse osmosis systems tend to waste a significant portion of water.

-These systems are not installed in your kitchen ? instead, they are installed on your main water line (usually in the garage or basement), and they filter all the water that comes into your house.
-This includes the water that will be used in your kitchen, in your showers, in your washing machine, and yes ? even in your toilet tanks.
+Point-of-entry systems are not installed in your kitchen, but on your main water line, usually in the garage or basement.
+They filter all the water that comes into your house.
+This includes the water that will be used in your kitchen, in your showers, in your washing machine, and yes, even in your toilet tanks.

 If you are using well water or have reason to believe your water is particularly contaminated, a point-of-entry reverse osmosis system might make sense.